Painting

 Anne-Louis Girodet de Roussy-Trioson, The Sleep of Endymion, 1791, Louvre, Paris, France.

-Another important detail of Girodet-Trioson’s life is that he received a savant education, strongly influenced by the Age of Enlightenment and its ideals such as liberty and equality for all.
+Another important detail of Girodet-Trioson’s life is that he received a savant education, strongly influenced by the Enlightenment and its ideals such as liberty and equality for all.
 This may be why he portrayed Jean-Baptiste Belley.
 The truly romantic journey of this man, who literally fought for his freedom and the abolition of slavery may have inspired the humanist artist.

 Jean-Baptiste Belley

-Jean-Baptiste Belley was the first Black man to hold a government position within French history.
+Jean-Baptiste Belley was the first Black man to hold a government position in French history.
 Born around 1746 in Gorée, the infamous slave trade island just off the coast of mainland Senegal, he was separated from his family and sold as a slave while he was still a baby.
-Deported to Saint-Domingue, modern-day Haiti, Belley regained his freedom in 1764.
+Deported to Saint-Dominque, modern-day Haiti, Belley regained his freedom in 1764.
 Living as a free man, he owned a wig business, but he is mostly remembered for being an incredible soldier.

 Like a lot of former slaves, Jean-Baptiste Belley fought in the French army during the American War of Independence.
 Belley actively took part in the Haitian Slave Revolt led by François-Dominique Toussaint-Louverture where all Black people, free men or slaves, demanded their hard-earned independence, being the first of its kind in history.